 There are around six hundred Linux distributors.
 Some of the important ones are:

-- Linux Mint: It uses cinnamon and mates desktop.
+- Linux Mint: It uses Cinnamon and Mates Desktop.
 It works on Windows and should be used by newcomers.

 - Fedora: It is less stable but provides the latest version of the software.
-It has a GNOME3 desktop environment by default.
+It has a GNOME 3 desktop environment by default.

 Q #14) How can you determine the total memory used by LINUX?

 Answer: It is always required to keep a check on the memory usage in order to find out whether the user is able to access the server or the resources adequately.
-There are roughly 5 methods that determine the total memory used by Linux.
+There are roughly 5 methods to determine the total memory used by Linux.

 This is explained as below: